Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #machine-learning.uncertainty, #statistics.aleatoric-uncertainty

-## How can increasing the dataset size influence the predictive accuracy in machine learning models according to the paper?
+## How can increasing the dataset size influence the predictive accuracy in machine learning models?

 Increasing the dataset size diminishes the epistemic uncertainty, potentially improving the predictive accuracy of machine learning models.
 For example, observing more cases of benign and malignant skin lesions can enhance the ability to predict new cases more accurately.